Quick overview

 Currently, this difference directly affects, for example, so-called short-term rentals, where owners make their apartments available to tourists and various travellers using modern applications such as Airbnb.

-In addition, it should be noted that only the owner of the flat decides whether any structural alterations or renovations are to be carried out in the flat, so any major alterations to a cooperative flat are subject to the consent of the cooperative.
+In addition, it should be noted that only the owner of the flat decides whether any structural alterations or renovations are to be carried out in the flat, so any major alterations in a cooperative flat are subject to the consent of the cooperative.
 If a person wants to have a non-traditional modern living, there are a few more obstacles in a cooperative apartment.

 Always make use of storage